combustionTools/flameTracker/README.md

 Copyright (C) 2020,2021  Luca Carmignani

 # Before you start
+Note: Windows users have the option to donwload the latest release with the executable file of the Flame Tracker (https://github.com/combustionTools/flameTracker/releases), avoiding the need to download the scripts; in this case, check the Wiki page to get started (https://github.com/combustionTools/flameTracker/wiki).

-Based on your operating system, download the appropriate script folder (flameTracker_Win or flameTracker_Mac).
+Based on your operating system, use the appropriate folder (flameTracker_Win or flameTracker_Mac) inside combustionTools/flameTracker/scripts.
 Each folder contains five python files, and flameTracker.py is the main one containing the GUI structure.

 The packages required to run the code are (they can be installed with pip):
 - Pyqt5 (https://pypi.org/project/PyQt5/)
 - openCV (https://opencv.org)